jgumbley/blogs-are-easy-and-cheap/2013/07/13/blogs_are_easy_and_cheap.rst

 Adding a CDN
 ~~~~~~~~~~~~

 I've always enjoyed reading the Cloudflare blog, which from time to time contains outstanding articles about technical subjects.
+Their free tier offering is pretty good, and I already had www.jgumbley.com on there.
+As I had named my S3 bucket for the intended domain, blog.jgumbley.com, all I needed to was add a CNAME DNS record and I had a nice friendly URL instead of the S3 URL, plus the added benefit of caching just in case any large group of people are foolish enough to look at my blog.

 Done
 ~~~~

+Pretty pleased with the effort.
+I've been concerned about being post-technical for the past few months, and very busy out of work hours.
+It was pretty satisfying to spend a few hours wiring things together and get a result that I'm pleased with - and satisfies my inital comment on the internal mailing list.
+I'm not convinved the approach is workable for non-technical people who have no interest in learning technical skills, but if someone had the inclination to learn a bit of Git, Python, Make, and a little about DNS and AWS I'm sure they could fork my repo and work everything out - or else wire things up in their own way.

 .. author:: default
 .. categories:: none